jnyfah/jnyfah.github.io/_posts/uring.md

 Now imagine a 500MB group of about 100 files.
 Spreading files across threads does help, but every thread you add is another one sitting blocked, and you need a lot of them before the disk is busy.
 You just pay for it with more threads (stacks, scheduling, context switches) while each thread still blocks on its own read.

-> The question is: how do you ask the kernel to handle massive amounts of I/O concurrently without blocking the thread that asked?
+> How do you ask the kernel to handle massive amounts of I/O concurrently without blocking the thread that asked?

 ---
 There are older answers, and each has a catch.